Strengthening Germany’s railway and setting objectives for the future

 Also important to us is that rail customers experience the benefits of the regular interval services throughout Germany as soon as possible.
 We will not wait until 2030 and then implement the target timetable in one fell swoop, but rather adapt it in stages after every upgrade is complete.
 Thus, regular interval services throughout Germany will soon be introduced in the first few regions when the next timetable change occurs – the added value and better-quality services will be felt by the passengers immediately.
 The regular interval services will also provide advantages to freight transport: On one hand, benefitting from the targeted upgrading of the infrastructure, and on the other hand, the regular interval timetable will improve the availability of freight train paths.
 Germany’s regular interval services will benefit everyone and set an example for stronger European connectivity and regular interval services throughout Europe.

 We need strong and efficient railways: For the climate and the environment, for the economy and growth and for people.
 Therefore, we will make the 2020s the decade of the railways.

 Since 1994, Andreas Scheuer has been a member of the Christian Social Union (CSU) and the Junge Union (Young Christian Democrats).
 He has been a member of the German Bundestag since 2002 – from 2009 to 2013 as Parliamentary State Secretary at the Federal Ministry of Transport, Building and Urban Development and Federal Government Coordinator for Freight Transport and Logistics.
 Since March 2018, he has been the Federal Minister of Transport and Digital Infrastructure.

-Cargo, Freight & Heavy-Haul, Coronavirus/COVID-19, Digitalisation, Infrastructure Developments, Operational Performance, Passenger Experience/Satisfaction, Regulation & Legislation, Route Development, Signalling & Telecommunications, Timetabling/Scheduling
+Cargo, Freight & Heavy-Haul, Coronavirus/COVID-19, Digitalisation, Infrastructure Developments, Operational Performance, Passenger Experience/Satisfaction, Regulation & Legislation, Route Development, Signalling, Control & Communications, Timetabling/Scheduling